getpopper/popper-examples/workflows/comp-research/guide/guide_python.md

 TODO: introduction to use and structuring of a workflow

-Often, this can be done with a simple shell script
+In our example, this can be done with a simple shell script

 ```sh
 mkdir -p data/raw